k1kolev/info/features/ui-ux-features/roles.md

 ## Batch User Management via Roles

-@@name enables you to personalize the layout for each role to reflect the role's needs, access, requirements, tasks, habits, and best practices as closely as you desire.
+@@name enables you to personalize the layout for each role to align it perfectly with the role's needs and purpose.

+Taking into consideration the requirements, tasks, habits, and best practices as closely as you desire.
 The new layout is automatically applied to all the users using the associated role.

 ## Multi-Role Users